w3c/json-ld-wg/README.md

 Edit the .txt file and repeat the `npm run scribejs` line as necessary.
 Once finished, you can commit the `.md` file and delete the `.txt` file (or keep it for your records).

+### Jekyll

+This site is built for [Jekyll](https://jekyllrb.com/).
+If you have Jekyll and npm installed, you can run `npm run serve` to have Jekyll watch the working directory for changes and compile the templates (etc) incrementally.